 Root shortening also tends to run in families and has been linked to genetics.
 If your family members or parents have dealt with root resorption before themselves, this could possibly be a concern of yours that you might want to discuss with your orthodontist.
 Letting them know that the condition runs in the family will help them to find a more practical treatment plan for you that is going to work without the problems that it could otherwise cause for you.

 With Gluck Orthodontics, you will be able to discuss the right orthodontic treatment plan that fits your needs perfectly.
 Dr. Joel Gluck has worked with hundreds of people who are simply looking for straighter and more beautiful teeth using treatments that are modern and comfortable for their lifestyles.
-Be sure to contact Gluck Orthodontics to set up for a consultation and to meet with Dr. Joel Gluck.
+Be sure to contact the office.
 From here, you can find out the different orthodontic treatments available to you and which one might be the best option concerning your own needs and desires for your smile.

 It’s Time to Make an Appointment

-Do Braces Make the Roots of Your Teeth Shorter?
+Do Braces Make Your Teeth Roots Shorter?
+[3 Points]